adaltas/node-nikita/packages/tools/src/cron/add.coffee.md

         'exec':
           type: 'boolean'
           description: """
-          If true, then cmd will be executed just after if added to crontab.
+          If true, then command will be executed just after if added to crontab.
           """
         'match':
           oneOf: [